google/docsy/userguide/content/en/docs/Adding content/taxonomy.md

 {{ end }}
 ```

-This will gave you for each in the current page (resp. context) definied taxonomy a list with all assigned terms:
+This will gave you for each in the current page (resp. context) defined taxonomy a list with all assigned terms:
 ```html
 <div class="taxonomy taxonomy-terms-article taxo-categories">
   <h5 class="taxonomy-title">Categories:</h5>